Wrangling Datasets SOP

 • The date they have identified for the data and metadata to be released publicly

 Always untick the Delete the upload area and data files after successful submission. checkbox.
+This is because once data is removed from ingest upload area, UploadApi is not allowing re-assignment of data files.

 1. As soon as a dataset is ready for export, the wrangler should hit the submit button in the UI with the Submit to the Human Cell Atlas... checkbox ticked to trigger export and note the project UUID.